Smart Start video transcripts

 If you’ve misplaced your debit card, but know it’s not lost or stolen, you can freeze your card using our Mobile Banking app, to stop it being used online, in shops or in other countries.
 Then you can unfreeze your card when you find it.

 Remember, it’s important you contact us straight away if you think your card is lost or stolen.
 So we can cancel it, to keep your money safe, and then order you a new one.
-If you’re under 16, the parent or legal guardian named on your account will need to make the call for you.

 We hope you enjoy your new debit card.
 For more tips and guidance, take a look at our other videos on the Smart Start web page.Back to top

 Got everything you need?